paralin/go-indexeddb/README.md

 This unfortunately happens quite frequently with the Go implementation of the IndexedDB client in this library, because the Go wasm and/or GopherJS implementations frequently unwind the stack to the event loop when switching goroutines.
+The code will also sometimes panic if the Js code throws any errors.

+The IndexedDB code in this library tries to be as minimal of a wrapper around the underlying JavaScript implementations as possible.
+As such, the fix for these issues is implemented in an additional wrapper.
+After constructing a `Database`, call NewDurableTransaction(db, scope, mode) instead of Transaction.
-To fix this, the IndexedDB code in this library takes the extra step of storing all pending changes in an in-memory write-ahead-log.
-If the transaction "goes inactive," the code will re-start the transaction and re-play all previous actions from the log.
+If the transaction "goes inactive," it will will re-start the transaction and re-play all previous actions from the log, as well as refresh the ObjectStore handles in the transaction.
+It will also handle any panics from the calls.

 Reference:
 https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB